segmentio/segment-docs/src/connections/functions/insert-functions.md

 Insert functions can define handlers for each message type in the [Segment spec](/docs/connections/spec/):

 > info "onBatch handler"
-> Destination Insert Functions do not support onBatch handler yet, and Segment is actively working on this functionality.
+> At this time, Destination Insert Functions do not support the onBatch handler.

 - `onIdentify`
 - `onTrack`